 Most academic researchers believe that investing a lump sum usually generates a better long-run return than investing smaller amounts over time.
 The main reason for that is the fact that bull markets tend to be longer than the bear ones (this holds true for crypto, as well as the stock market).
 Combining this with the compounding of return would confirm that investing the lump sum of money is a better strategy.
 In addition, it is likely to lower transaction costs and give you a better entry point (in case we are in a bull market).

-Despite these findings, some people decide to invest their savings in installments.
-You are probably asking yourself, why would someone want to do that, if researchers found that investing a lump sum is more profitable?
+Despite these findings, some people decide to invest their savings in instalments.
+You are probably asking yourself, why would someone want to do that?If researchers found that investing a lump sum is more profitable?

-Well, many investors are willing to forego some of the upside, and in return avoid the perceived greater risk of the downside.
+Well, many investors are willing to forego some of the upsides, and in return, avoid the perceived greater risk of the downside.
 In other words, if you expect the markets to go down, it makes sense to reduce the downside risk by investing slowly and lowering the average purchase price of the asset that you are investing in.

 No matter your investment strategy decision, ICONOMI is here to make investing simple.
-On our platform you can choose among single cryptocurrencies or browse through over 30+ Crypto Strategies managed by Experts who will take care of your savings, diversify them, or even protect them in the case of a bear market.
+On our platform, you can choose among single cryptocurrencies or copy Crypto Strategies handled by experienced traders.